CosmoLike/cocoa/Cocoa/external_modules/data/README.md

     export SO_DATA_URL="https://portal.nersc.gov/cfs/sobs/users/MFLike_data"
     # Cocoa can download multiple versions of the data (to reproduce existing work)
-    # This is only possible because each version is saved on a separated folder
+    # This is only possible because each version is saved in a separate folder
     export SO_DATA_VERSION="v0.7.1 v0.8"

 ## :interrobang: FAQ: How to create scripts that download data from current experiments? (developers only :bangbang: ☠️ :bangbang: ) <a name="new_likelihood_and_data"></a>